To Unlock and Connect to Google please see the "Desktop Guide"

 Q: What is the easiest way to delete all my Duplicates from Google Calendar and synced devices?

-A: Open the Online Version of GCalToolkit HERE, follow the simple steps to load your Google Calendar, check the number of duplicates detected, then click "SYNC to GCAL" and wait.
+A: Install and run GCalToolkit, follow the simple steps to load your Google Calendar, check the number of duplicates detected, then click "SYNC to GCAL" and wait.
 That's it!

 A: Google Calendars has a mysterious quota system that limits accounts to approximately 18,000-20,000 events created/edited/deleted within a 24 hour period (although it is sometimes 9,000 events, and there may be weekly quotas too).
 If you experience problems when using GCalToolkit on large calendars, especially if you have had syncing problems that created duplicates, then please bear this in mind.
 Quota is usually reset by Google every 24 hours, although some users with very large calendars (>20,000 events) and sync problems have sometimes had to wait up to 9 days for the quota to be reset...
 Symptoms of Quota problems include failed GCalToolkit downloads, failed deletes/edits, sluggish calendar behaviour in the browser, problems creating new calendars, problems "Exporting" Google calendars in "Settings" > "Calendars".